UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 ---

-# Managing environments

 <br>

+There are two ways of setting up a conda environment:

+1. Creating the environment and installing packages manually

+2. Creating the environment using a file in `.yaml` format

+Notes:

 There are two ways of creating a conda environment:

-1. Manual specifications of packages
+1. Creating an environment and then installing packages manually
+   - This can be done either at the time of environment creation or after creating the environment

-2. An environment file in YAML format (`environment.yaml`)
+2. Creating the environment using a file in `.yaml` format (e.g. `environment.yaml`)

-Notes:

 ---